-Many Thai coffee farms share similar soils, so unique processing methods produce flavors that help a coffee stand out.
+Many Thai coffee farms share similar soils, so unique processing methods produce flavours that help a coffee stand out.
 Not every experiment is a success, but creativity pushes the industry forward.

 Coffee in Thailand is often low in acidity, with a rich mouthfeel and syrupy sweetness.
 Typical tasting notes are brown sugar, chocolate, orange citrus, and a slight earthiness – similar to coffee beans from India, Sumatra, and Sulawesi.